What Are the Three Stages Of Clinical Trials?

 Pre-clinical phases are not always used, and are not a requirement for testing new drugs.
 Circumstances where phase 0 trials may be used could be to test if a treatment can successfully reach tumours during oncology research, or to see how the human body reacts to the drug.

-This early phase can help speed up the drug approval process, with additional supporting data to showcase the safety and effectiveness of the treatment.
+This early phase of clinical trials can help speed up the drug approval process, by providing additional supporting data to showcase the safety and effectiveness of the treatment.

 Phase I: Safety